eric-mitchell/detect-gpt/README.md

 # DetectGPT: Zero-Shot Machine-Generated Text Detection using Probability Curvature

-Implementation of the experiments in the [DetectGPT paper](https://arxiv.org/abs/2301.11305v1).
+## Official implementation of the experiments in the [DetectGPT paper](https://arxiv.org/abs/2301.11305v1).

 An interactive demo of DetectGPT can be found [here](https://detectgpt.ericmitchell.ai).